 Notice and Demand Exception for Forensic Reports

 In Melendez-Diaz v.
-Massachusetts, the Supreme Court extended its rule from Crawford to cover reports from forensic analysts.
-Specifically, the Court ruled that prosecutors cannot use a report on the chemical makeup of a batch of alleged illegal drugs if the laboratory technician who prepared the report does not testify at trial.
+Massachusetts (2009), the Supreme Court extended the Crawford rule to cover forensic analysis reports.
+Specifically, the court ruled that prosecutors cannot use a lab report on the chemical makeup of a batch of alleged illegal drugs if the laboratory technician who prepared the report does not testify at trial.

-The Court upheld, however, the use of "notice and demand" statutes.
-Notice and demand statutes allow the prosecution to notify the defendant of the prosecution's intent to use a drug report without additional testimony.
-If the defendant does not object to the prosecution's use of the report, no confrontation clause violation has occurred.
+The court upheld, however, the use of "notice and demand" statutes.
+Notice and demand statutes allow the prosecution to notify the defendant of their intent to use a report without additional testimony.
+No confrontation clause violation occurs if the defendant does not object to the prosecution's use of the report.

-Testimony from a different analyst could constitute an acceptable substitute, however, if the original analyst was not available to testify and the defense had a previous opportunity to perform cross-examination.
+Therefore, generally, testimony from a different forensic analyst from the same lab does not satisfy the Sixth Amendment's requirements.
+However, testimony from a different analyst could constitute an acceptable substitute if the original analyst was unavailable to testify and the defense had a previous opportunity to cross-examine them.

 Questions About the Confrontation Clause?
 Contact an Attorney

 If you've been accused of a criminal offense, you have the constitutional right to confront your accusers.
-From the 6th Amendment to more recent Supreme Court rulings, it's important to understand how the law works.
-A good way to learn this information is to get in touch with a local criminal defense attorney who can review your case and become your trusted legal advocate in the courtroom.
+From the Sixth Amendment to more recent Supreme Court rulings, it's essential to understand how the law works.
+An excellent way to learn this information is to contact a local criminal defense attorney who can review your case and become your trusted legal advocate in the courtroom.

 An experienced attorney can provide you with legal advice regarding: